 - Does not have to walk dog

-- Nail polish, lotions, etc.
+- Nail polish, lotions, etc. from a special store

 - Movie ticket

 - Purchase your favorite soda/ice-cream/snack for home

 - Spa bath (favorite bubbles, music, etc.)